 Before the exam, a doctor will talk with you about the test, explain the risks and benefits, and ask you to sign a consent form.
 Although complications are rare, there is a small risk of problems such as bleeding, creation of a small tear or hole in the intestine, or inflammation of the vein used for IV medication.
 The doctor will explain these and other risks in full and answer any questions you may have.

 Once you are in the procedure room, you will receive medicine through the IV, which will make you feel drowsy.
 Your procedure will then begin.
 Most patients report very little discomfort during colonoscopy.
 If you feel very uncomfortable or anxious, please speak up and more medication can usually be given.
 Once your colon has been carefully examined, the doctor will remove the instrument and your test will be over.
 For most patients, colonoscopy takes about 30 minutes.

 If a screening test finds a problem, more tests may be needed.
-These tests may include x-rays of the gastrointestinal tract, sigmoidoscopy, or, most often, colonoscopy.
+These tests may include x-rays of the gastrointestinal tract, sigmoidoscopy, or colonoscopy.

-If the iFOBT is positive you will need a follow-up colonoscopy.
+If the FIT or FIT-DNA is positive you will need a follow-up colonoscopy.

 If an abnormality is found during a sigmoidoscopy, a biopsy or removal of a polyp may be done during the test.

 An optical colonoscopy may be recommended.
 If an abnormality is found during a standard colonoscopy, a biopsy or removal of the polyp is done to find out if cancer is present and to remove any polyps.

 If an abnormality is found during a virtual colonoscopy, most patients would be referred for an optical colonoscopy the same day.